victorBuzdugan/ConsumablesTracker/README.md

 - a daily backup

 ### Re-init function
-Reintializes the database to a preset state (as used for the [demo website](https://github.com/victorBuzdugan/ConsumablesTracker#website)).
+Reinitialises the database to a preset state (as used for the [demo website](https://github.com/victorBuzdugan/ConsumablesTracker#website)).
 In order to use this function a file with the same name as the database file but with __orig_ suffix has to exist in the working directory (ex: if the database name is `inventory.db` the preset state database name should be `inventory_orig.db`).
 This function, also doesn't just copy the file but instead makes use of [python sqlite3 module backup](https://docs.python.org/3/library/sqlite3.html#sqlite3.Connection.backup).

 ### Update schedules function
 Checks in the database for schedules that need to be updated by comparing the `Update date` of the schedule with the current date.